Katie Farris: Critical reception

-These (from “Emiloma: A Riddle & An Answer”) and other poems are in Farris’s 2021 chapbook, A Net to Catch My Body in its Weaving (Beloit Poetry Journal); her first full-length collection, Standing in the Forest of Being Alive, is due out from Alice James in 2023.
-The heart knocks fast with and for this poet, the top of one’s head blown off, as Emily Dickinson almost said."
+Her first full-length collection, Standing in the Forest of Being Alive, is due out from Alice James in 2023.
+The heart knocks fast with and for this poet, the top of one's head blown off, as Emily Dickinson almost said."

-In The Los Angeles Review of Books, Olga Livshin writes: "Katie Farris’s latest chapbook, A Net to Catch My Body in Its Weaving, traces her journey with breast cancer, revolving around “the body, bald, cancerous.”
-In the first poem, Farris states her intention to “find, in the midst of hell / what isn’t hell,” and what she does find is both insightful and heartening.
-In the darkness of cancer, she discovers light — and the journey to find light, the speaker’s efforts, are just as extraordinary as the light itself."
+In The Los Angeles Review of Books, Olga Livshin writes: "Katie Farris's latest chapbook, A Net to Catch My Body in Its Weaving, traces her journey with breast cancer, revolving around "the body, bald, cancerous."
+In the first poem, Farris states her intention to "find, in the midst of hell / what isn't hell," and what she does find is both insightful and heartening.
+In the darkness of cancer, she discovers light — and the journey to find light, the speaker's efforts, are just as extraordinary as the light itself."

 In The Literary Review, Juliana Converse says: "Rather than the sort of tales in which we can point to a specific moral lesson, the stories in boysgirls offer more possibilities than conclusions.
-And while we sometimes leave these beings on the cusp of metamorphosis, Farris’ word selection and lines like incantations reverberate throughout memory and dream.
+And while we sometimes leave these beings on the cusp of metamorphosis, Farris' word selection and lines like incantations reverberate throughout memory and dream.
 Fans of Matthea Harvey's hybrid mermaids will embrace these characters, and readers of Angela Carter will bask in these mythic inventions/inversions that point to gender identity and sexual agency.
 With its immersive magic and unforgettable imagery, life surges through this tiny, gorgeous book that rewards and re-rewards with each tumble down its rabbit hole."